-The Assessor’s Office is responsible for valuing all real and personal property, including mobile homes, residential and commercial properties, and agricultural land.
+2023 Real Property Protest Form (PDF)The Assessor’s Office is responsible for valuing all real and personal property, including residential and commercial properties, mobile homes, agricultural land, and business personal property.
 These valuations ensure that each taxpayer is assessed the appropriate amount of property taxes.

-2020 Appeal Announcement
+2023 Appeal Announcement

 Assessor PO Box 506 Telluride, CO 81435